 Exploring Laos on boat.
 Cruising Mekong on a slow boat – Read More

-Volunteering in a Local School – Big Brother and Sister Mouse
+Volunteer in Luang Prabang – Big Brother and Sister Mouse

 I always had a plan to do some volunteering job while travelling with kids but same time I was aware of negative impact of volunteering tourism – like orphanage exploitation in Cambodia.
 Luckly Big Brother and Sister Mouse wasn’t the case where volunteering to more harm then good.